nikosdion/toggle-dark/README.md

 Toggle Dark uses an INI-format configuration file, `~/.config/toggle-dark`.
 The file is created if it does not exist.

-### Theme configuration
+### Colour scheme configuration

 ```ini
 dark_scheme=BreezeDark
 light_scheme=BreezeLight
 ```

-The first two configuration options need the identifier of an installed colour theme.
+The first two configuration options need the identifier of an installed colour scheme.
 You can list these identifiers with `plasma-apply-colorscheme -l`.

 ### Geography